Kat Stewart: Awards

-Stewart was nominated for the Graham Kennedy Award for Most Outstanding New Talent at the Logie Awards in 2006 and two ASTRA awards in 2006 and 2007 for her role in the comedy series Supernova.
+Kat Stewart was nominated for the Graham Kennedy Award for Most Outstanding New Talent at the Logie Awards in 2006 and two ASTRA awards in 2006 and 2007 for her role in the comedy series Supernova.
 She won acclaim for her role as Roberta Williams in Underbelly, winning an AFI award for Best Lead Actress in a Television Drama and being nominated for two Logies in 2009, winning the Silver Logie for Most Outstanding Actress.
 In 2010 she was nominated again for the Silver Logie for Most Outstanding Actress, this time for Tangle, and an ASTRA award for :30 Seconds.
 Stewart was rewarded for her work as Billie Proudman in Offspring by winning Best Guest or Supporting Actress in a Television Drama at the 2014 AACTA Awards, a nomination for Best Lead Actress in a Television Drama at the 2015 AACTA Awards and nominations for the Silver Logie for Most Outstanding Actress in 2011, 2012 and again in 2014.
 The cast of Offspring were also acknowledged with nominations for the Equity Awards for Outstanding Performance by an Ensemble in a Drama Series for 5 years running from 2011 to 2015 and again in 2017.
 The cast of Five Bedrooms was nominated for the Equity Awards for Outstanding Performance by an Ensemble in a Drama Series in 2020.

 For her theatrical work, Stewart has twice won and twice been nominated for Green Room Awards.
 In 2004, she won the Gerda Nicolson Award (for an Emerging Actress) and in 2006 won Best Actress for the Red Stitch productions Bug and The Shape of Things.
 She was nominated as Best Actress for her body of work in 2003 and again as Best Actress for the Red Stitch production of The Little Dog Laughed in 2008.

 Stewart was part of the judging panel at the Tropfest Australia 2014 Short Film Festival.
 In 2014 Stewart also starred in the Matt Holcomb directed short film, Flat Daddy.
 The production was nominated for Best Short Fiction Film at the 2015 AACTA Awards.